About the Schuyler County Historical Society

 • Maintaining professional staff

-• Maintaining a viable volunteer component
+• Maintaining a volunteer opportunities

-• Maintaining a policy of non-discrimination in all business activities
+• Maintaining a policy of inclusivity

 • Providing an affordable, educational and enjoyable visitor experience